 Antennas and Generators.
 No antenna, satellite dish, or power generators shall be installed in a manner that will disturb the surrounding neighbors and/or Property.
 The placement of any antenna, satellite dish, or power generator must have Architectural Control Committee approval before it is placed on the Parcel.
 The Architectural Control Committee shall have the final decision on a dispute regarding a Parcel Owner's antenna, satellite dish, or power generator and what effect it has on the surrounding neighbors.

-[There are also specific rules regarding gates, driveways, solar panels, wind generators, culverts, flags, and more.
+[There are also specific rules regarding gates, driveways, solar panels, wind generators, culverts, flags, disposal of manure, and more.
 It is imperative that property owners become familiar with the Architectural Guidelines and CC&Rs, and to contact the Architectural Control Committee with any questions, before starting a project.
 Yavapai County is a dark sky community, and both the County and Crossroads Ranch II have regulations about the placement and type of outside lighting.]

 21. Q: What are the regulations regarding livestock and pets?